 Professor of History Yair Mintzker recognized that crises come with new opportunities, and believed that no course in the humanities was better prepared to embrace them.
 “Our subject matter is, and has always been, the human condition.
 In the HUM Sequence, we explore it through reading some of the most profound texts in the Western literary tradition.
 ‘Know thyself,’ that wonderful inscription at the entrance to Apollo’s temple in Delphi, continues to be the motto of our common teaching philosophy,” he explained.
 He too was able to add more one-on-one meetings with students online.

 Among the topics explored in the course, the theme of plague became a natural focus.
-Denis Feeney, Professor of Classics, the 2020-21 HUM Sequence coordinator, referred back to plagues in Thucydides, Lucretius and Boccaccio.
+Denis Feeney, Professor of Classics, referred back to plagues in Thucydides, Lucretius and Boccaccio.
 Students looked at the books with a different kind of urgency.
 Texts around the Plague of Athens, the Black Death, or even WWI and WWII, that previously seemed fascinating but removed, were asking the same questions that faced the students now: what does it mean to be human; what is worth fighting for and living for.
 Kate Lee explained, “I feel that the explorations and questions have never been more important.
 Now when I’m stunned by Lucretius or Racine or Woolf or Fanon, I see them as people, deeply connected and personal to me.”